Lately (Divine song): Release and promotion

 A month before "Lately" was added to radio, its music video was added to the playlists of BET and The Box.
-Pendulum Records and Red Ant Entertainment first released "Lately" to US rhythmic contemporary radio on August 25, 1998.
+Pendulum Records and Red Ant Entertainment serviced "Lately" to US urban radio on August 10, 1998, and to rhythmic contemporary radio on August 25.
 A two-format physical release soon followed.
 On both releases, a CD single and a cassette single, the album version of "Lately" is accompanied by an instrumental version, an alternative mix of album track "My Love", and various snippets from Fairy Tales.
 On October 6, 1998, the song was added to contemporary hit radio.
 Almost a year later, on October 4, 1999, the single was issued in the United Kingdom across two CDs and a cassette.
 These releases contain assorted remixes of "Lately", as does the Australian CD, which was distributed through Mushroom Records in Pendulum's stead.
 To promote the song and album, Divine embarked on a US tour in late 1998 and appeared on several television programs.